aleynika/aleynika/README.md

 Here, you'll find case studies and projects where I apply **SQLite** and **solution-oriented techniques** to approach real-world problems.

+---

-🫀Curious what I'm up to now?
+# 🫀Curious what I'm up to now?
 Keep up to date with my independent **maternal health policy analysis**!
-I hope to make mothers feel seen and heard through educating and bringing awareness to health care policies that directly impact maternal health.🫀
+I hope to make more mothers heard by policmakers by bringing awareness to gaps in systems directly impacting maternal health.🫀

 ---